Akihabara: 10 Best Things to Do in Otaku Heaven

 1. GiGO

-GiGo has several buildings in the Akiba area, and the 3rd building is only a couple of minute walk from Akihabara station.
-It is mainly an amusement arcade, and there are a variety of game machines including claw machines and purikura (a photo sticker booth).
-In addition, they have a special room designated for a VR experience where you can enjoy a shooting game with cool VR equipment!
+GiGo has several buildings in the Akiba area, and the 3rd building is only a short walk from Akihabara station.
+It is mainly an amusement arcade with a variety of game machines including claw machines and purikura (a photo sticker booth).
+In addition, they have a special room designated for a VR experience where you can enjoy a shooting game with high-tech VR equipment!

 2. Maid cafes

-If you are familiar with Japanese (pop) culture, you probably known about the maid cafes.
-Maid cafes are cafe-style places where waitresses are dressed up in maid costumes, and customers are treated as masters.
+If you are familiar with Japanese pop culture, you probably know about the maid cafes.
+Maid cafes are small cafes where waitresses are dressed up in maid costumes, and customers are treated as masters.
 Just like any other cafe, you can order food and drink, but here they are served with cute, unique toppings representing the kawaii culture of Japan.
 There are also various services depending on each cafe, such as waitresses singing and dancing on a stage or taking a photo with customers.
 In most cases, prices are relatively high compared to casual cafes, but it is definitely a unique experience that you should not miss out on while in Japan!

 Recommended Maid Cafes in Akihabara